 Now, the trick with presenting yourself as the problem solver is that you must offer a legitimate solution to your readers, not just a bait-and-switch.

-- Emphasize “free” whenever possible: your readers want to learn from you, not get hit over the head with a sales pitch
+- Emphasize “free” whenever possible: your readers want to learn from you, not be bombarded by sales pitch after sales pitch

 3. USE URGENCY AND SCARCITY TO YOUR ADVANTAGE

 Once you’ve outlined a problem and a solution, you need to ask yourself one crucial question:

 What’s going to keep your readers on the page?

 The two most meaningful triggers in the marketing world are urgency and scarcity.
 These can be seen everywhere from email marketing to the world of retail.

 Although the two terms are often used interchangeably, urgency represents the notion that time is running out.

 When paired together, they light a fire under your readers that force them to act or, at the very least, spend more time thinking about your messages.

 Limited-time offers and flash sales which include deadlines create a sense of “now or never” for your readers.
 Meanwhile, messages noting that space or supplies are limited likewise provide an incentive for to readers to take action.

 To put it simply, your most important messages should drive your readers to act now instead of later.